erdc/proteus_tutorial/_episodes/01-run-proteus.md

 > ## What does this command do?
 >
-> *   First, it starts the Python interpreter and load the Proteus Python package.
+> *   First, it starts the Python interpreter and loads the Proteus Python package.
-> *   Next, the "--TwoPhaseFlow dambreak.py" option tells it to load a specific two-phase flow model from "dambreak.py".
+> *   Next, the `--TwoPhaseFlow dambreak.py` option tells it to load a specific two-phase flow model from `dambreak.py`.
-> *   Lastly, the "-l 1 -v" option tells the Proteus package to use a logging level of 1 and to be verbose (print the logging to the screen).
+> *   Lastly, the `-l 1 -v` option tells the Proteus package to use a logging level of 1 and to be verbose (print the logging to the screen).
 {: .callout}

 > ## Getting help on the CLI
 >
-> How do you find out about "parun" options?
+> How do you find out about `parun` options?
 >
 > > ## Solution
-> > A common convention for command line utilities is to provide a "-h" or "--help" option, and proteus maintains this convention:
+> > A common convention for command line utilities is to provide a `-h` or `--help` option, and proteus maintains this convention:
 > >
 > > ~~~
 > > $ parun -h